 The word clann means children, reflecting both that its members had a kinship and the relationship between the people and their chief, the Ceann-cinnidh.
 He was the symbol of the clan, the dispenser of justice, the leader of its army, and the defender of its territory.
 Once elected, he had considerable power but was constrained by customs and traditions.
 A chief who proved to be inadequate could be removed.
 The system ensured that the clan was always strongly led and ensured that the chief acted in the best interests of those whose support he depended upon.

 Below the chief were the daoine uasal, later known as fir-tacsa or tacksmen.
-They were usually close kin to the chief and were responsible for the day-to-day administrative tasks vital to the clan’s existence, such as the division of arable land between clachans, while in times of war they were the military officers with responsibility for raising and leading the various units in the clan’s fighting forces.
+They were usually close kin to the chief and were responsible for the day-to-day administrative tasks vital to the clan’s existence, such as the division of arable land between settlements, while in times of war they were the military officers with responsibility for raising and leading the various units in the clan’s fighting forces.

 Underpinning the whole structure of clanship was the concept of duthchas, a concept of collective heritage, a sense of belonging to a certain area of land, of being rooted by ancient lineage to a particular place that was communally held by all the people of the clan.
 It embodied the responsibility of the clan elite, and the chief in particular, to act as protectors, guardians and benign administrators, who guaranteed security of land tenure in a world in which, for the vast majority, ownership of land was the basis of individual survival.